kyrylo-sovailo/benchmark/README.md

 The benchmark does not focus on only one of these aspects.
 Finding out which exact part is faster in which languages is outside of the scope of this repository.

 ### Notes
+The tests were composed in such a way that `C` and `C++` spend approximately the same time on parsing the file and solving the problem, therefore equating the impact of all parts of the program.
+The comparison chart is known to be qualitatively different when using smaller problem.

 The names of the bars on the chart are pretty self-explanatory.
 Except for:
  - `C, g++` is a C program compiled with g++ as valid C++.
  - `C, clang++` is same but for clang++.

 My knowledge of programming languages is not on the same level, and not all implementations are created equally.
 Here are my comments on the probability of improvement:
- - All interpreted languages do little optimizations, therefore it is always possible to optimize teh code by using fewer variables, shorter names and otherwise making code less readable.
+ - All interpreted languages do little optimizations, therefore it is always possible to optimize the code by using fewer variables, shorter names and otherwise making code less readable.
 I will call it "micromanagement".
 Some minor improvements with help of micromanagement are to be expected.
  - `C++`: reference implementation, well-researched and well-optimized.
  - `C`, `Fortran`: direct translation, the optimizing compiler is powerful, no improvement is expected.
  - `Pascal`, `C#`, `Java`: direct translation, the optimizing compiler is not great, improvement may be achieved by micromanagement.